 Review the Coordinate Plane.
 In Hopscotch, (0,0) is at the bottom left of your iPad screen, so the whole screen is in Quadrant I. Moving up is changing the Y position by a positive amount.

-2.4 Complete the buttons to move the hero right and left
+2.5 Complete the buttons to move the hero left and right

 Moving left is changing the X position by a negative amount, and moving right is changing the X position by a positive amount.